 Instructions

 - Live clams should be cooked within 48 hours of purchase.
-Even though you do not use the clams right away, it's important to de-grit first as soon as you come home from shopping.
-Keeping the clams in the fridge will slow them down and may not purge sand later.
+Even though you do not use the clams right away, it‘s important to de-grit them first as soon as you bring the clams home from the store.
+Keeping the clams in the refrigerator will slow them down and they may not purge sand later.

 To Purge Sand from Clams